Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Discussion

 \paragraph{Qualitative responsibilities.} The abstract definition of an actual cause on the basis of an also abstract repairs semantics (cf. Definition \ref{def:absCause}) opens the ground for defining a qualitative, preference-based notion of responsibility.
 Priorities and preferences on tuples could be considered when bringing tuples into a an actual cause's contingency set.
 The ``better" the tuples in a contingency set, the better the actual cause for the query result.
 This idea deserves investigation.

-\paragraph{Optimization of causality programs.} \ Different queries about causality could be posed to our causality-programs or directly to the underlying repair programs.
-Query answering could benefit from query-dependent, magic-set-based optimizations of causality and repair programs as reported in \cite{monica}.
+\paragraph{Optimization of causality programs.} \ Different queries about causality could be posed to our causality-programs or directly to the underlying repair-programs.
+Query answering could benefit from query-dependent, magic-set-based optimizations of causality and repair-programs as reported in \cite{monica}.
 Implementation and experimentation in general are left for future work.